Coronavirus: Friday sees single biggest rise in deaths

 Virologist: borough has ‘big opportunity’ to limit outbreak

-There has been another confirmed case of Covid-19 in the Fermanagh and Omagh District Council area.
+THERE are now 35 confirmed cases of COVID-19 in the Derry and Strabane District Council area.

-As of 11am on Friday, there were 40 known cases of the virus recorded in the locality, an increase of one on Thursday's figures.
+As of 11am on Friday, there were 904 known cases of the virus recorded across Northern Ireland.

+The figures, released this afternoon by the Public Health Agency (PHA), are only in relation to the cases where a laboratory test has been taken.

+Many more people are presenting with symptons but have not been tested and as such, it is believed there are many more cases throughout the district.

+In neighbouring Fermanagh and Omagh District Council there are 40 confirmed cases.

-Meanwhile, it has been announced that 12 more people in Northern Ireland have died since Thursday, and the total of confirmed cases here now stands at 904.
+Meanwhile, it has also been confirmed that 12 more people in Northern Ireland have died since Thursday.

 The number of coronavirus-related deaths in Northern Ireland now stands at 48.